Tamarine Tanasugarn: 2010–2015

 Tanasugarn started the year by playing at the Australian Open.
-She won her first Grand Slam first-round match in five years, with a 6–1, 7–6 victory over Sesil Karatantcheva, but lost to Kim Clijsters in the second round.
+She won her first major first-round match in five years, with a 6–1, 7–6 victory over Sesil Karatantcheva, but lost to Kim Clijsters in the second round.

 At the Pattaya Open, Tanasugarn worked her way past Alla Kudryavtseva, second seed Sabine Lisicki, Anna Chakvetadze, and Sesil Karatantcheva.
 She finally lost to top seed and defending champion, Vera Zvonareva, in a dramatic final.

 Tanasugarn and her New Zealand partner Marina Erakovic won the Pattaya Open doubles title, beating Anna Chakvetadze and Ksenia Pervak, giving Tanasugarn a successful defence of her homeland doubles title.
 Her next scheduled tournament was the Malaysian Open, where she lost to seventh seed Magdaléna Rybáriková in the first round.
 At the American fortnight tours, she entered the main draw in Indian Wells as a lucky loser and advanced into the second round, before losing to 19th seed Aravane Rezaï.
 In Miami, she lost to Pauline Parmentier in the final qualifying round.
 She also played several ITF tournaments in April, reaching the finals in Johannesburg.

 After the middle of April, Tanasugarn did not play any tournaments and withdrew in Strasbourg due to an elbow injury.
 At Roland-Garros, she lost to Daniela Hantuchová in the first round.
 Tanasugarn began playing her favourite surface, grass, at the Birmingham Classic, surviving into the second round against Sania Mirza, after Mirza failed to serve out the match at 5–4 and 30–0.
 She lost to Yanina Wickmayer in the next round, in straight sets.
 She then competed at Rosmalen, but was defeated in the first round.
 Tanasugarn also suffered a first-round loss at Wimbledon and missed the US Open due to injuries.
 She won her fourth WTA title at Osaka, defeating Marion Bartoli en route, and Kimiko Date-Krumm in the final.

 Despite losing in qualifying stages of 2011 Wimbledon with her partner Marina Erakovic, the doubles team received a lucky loser berth into the main draw and advanced to the semifinals with a 4–6, 7–6, 13–11 victory over third seeds Lisa Raymond and Liezel Huber.
-It was the first time that Tanasugarn (as well as Erakovic) had advanced to the semifinals of a Grand Slam event in any capacity.
+It was the first time that Tanasugarn (as well as Erakovic) had advanced to the semifinals of a major event in any capacity.

 In late March 2015, Tanasugarn defeated Sofia Shapatava in the first qualifying round of the Open GdF Suez; this would be the final singles win of her professional career.
 In late April, she lost to Kristýna Plíšková in the first round of the Kangaroo Cup; this would turn out to be the final singles match of her career.

-2016–present: retirement & comeback in doubles
+2016–2020: retirement & short comeback in doubles

 She announced her retirement from professional tennis in June 2016.

 Beginning in December 2018, Tanasugarn played doubles in small ITF tournaments around Thailand and nearby areas, winning the final of the $25k Hua Hin tournament in November 2019, partnering Lesley Pattinama Kerkhove.
 Since February 2020, she has been inactive again.